Jia1267/CS4375-RNN-LSTM-Stock-Prediction/README.md

 exp_log.txt

 This file records the input settings and output results for each experiment, including sequence length, hidden size, learning rate, epochs, final training loss, MSE, RMSE, MAE, and MAPE.

+RNN and LSTM Comparison
+Based on the final test results, the RNN model achieved lower MSE, RMSE, and MAE than the LSTM model in this project.
+The best RNN model had a Test RMSE of 393.6113 and Test MAE of 303.2032, while the best LSTM model had a Test RMSE of 502.6425 and Test MAE of 394.5134.

+This means the RNN model performed better on this dataset.
+One possible reason is that the dataset is relatively small, with only 1258 rows.
+The LSTM model has a more complex structure, so it may need more data or more tuning to perform better.
+However, the LSTM model still produced a low MAPE of 1.2303%, which means its average percentage prediction error was small.

+Model Comparison Table

+Model        MSE           RMSE       MAE
+RNN          154929.8222   393.6113   303.2032
+LSTM         252649.4531   502.6425   394.5134

+From the table, the RNN model has lower MSE, RMSE, and MAE than the LSTM model.
+Therefore, the RNN model performed better overall in this project.